Exclusive: Centereach Homeowner Andrea Toto Says Her 'Tenant Has Been Ruining Our Lives' But Is Hiding Under Tenant Safe Harbor Act

 CENTEREACH, N.Y.
 (CBSNewYork) – A Long Island couple says they don’t feel safe in their own home.

-They say their tenant hasn’t paid rent in more than a year, and is now threatening them.READ MORE: CBS Research Engineer, Television Broadcasting Pioneer Hank Mahler Dies At Age 84
+They say their tenant hasn’t paid rent in more than a year, and is now threatening them.READ MORE: School Bus Strikes Utility Pole In Montclair, New Jersey; Driver Hospitalized, No Students Injured, Police Say

 As CBS2’s Jennifer McLogan exclusively reports, across from a Centereach church, all is not tranquil in a modest two family home.

-Note: Editor’s note: This story was first published Oct.
-14.